soeirosantos/vault-gcp-backend-terraform/README.md

 policies             ["root"]
 ```

+## GCP Configuration

 Lets get started with the Vault GCP backend configuration.
 [This documentation](https://www.vaultproject.io/docs/secrets/gcp) has all the
 details for the backend configuration and its features.
 I'll use most of it
-directly, feel free to refer to this docs for more context.
+directly; feel free to refer to these docs for more context.

-We start with the GCP configuration, supposing we already have a GCP project
-provisioned we start by configuring the service account that Vault is going to
+Suppose we already have a provisioned GCP project, we start by configuring the
-use to manage other service accounts.
+service account that Vault is going to use to manage other service accounts.
 We will:

 * create a service account that is going to configure the backend
 * create a custom role with the permissions needed by Vault